mcadamm4/Delock/docs/Proposal/Proposal_Form_RevisedFor2017.md

 who pay a deposit and unlock the items via NFC or Bluetooth using their smartphone.

+Owners create a “profile” for their items.
+This profile includes pictures and a description of the condition of the item as well as defining a deposit amount, rental price, availability and pickup/drop-off areas for those renting the item.

+The renter of the item will be able to view nearby items for rent and book them for a period of time, if they use the item outside this specified time then a surplus is added to the rental price depending on what terms the owner has set out.

 **Background**

-The idea for the app stems an article I read some time ago.
+The idea for the system stems an article I read some time ago.
 A company was working on implementing a blockchain based system to allow owners of autonomous cars to send their cars out at night while they were sleeping to act as taxis for others, basically earning a person money as they sleep.
-This is a phenomenal idea so I wanted to apply it to other areas.
+This is a phenomenal idea and has countless applications in other areas.

 **Achievements**

-The system would be open to anyone who wants to avail of a good or service for a short term.
+The system would be open to anyone who wants to avail of a good or service for short to medium terms, a person would have to verify their identity when signing up to the system by providing personal details or depending on resources and time available for building the system they could send a photo of an ID as well as a photo of themselves to have their account verified similar to systems used by some cryptocurrency exchanges.

-The system would allow owners to set a deposit for use of the product as well as a cost price for hourly, daily or weekly use.
+The system would allow owners to set a deposit for use of the product as well as a cost price for hourly, daily or weekly use, this is at the owner’s discretion.

-A user then comes along and pays this deposit.
-After payment, a transaction is recorded and a block is added to the blockchain, the users is then free to open and close the lock as often as they want before eventually returning the item.
+They create a profile for the good or service they want to rent and in doing this they define a number of conditions such as the availability period, the radius within which it may be used and returned to when a renter has finished.

+The owner locks the item with a specialised lock.
+Assuming they meet all the conditions specified by the owner and pay the deposit, a renter can book the item.
+This booking and payment is recorded as a transaction on the blockchain, when the renter arrives they can simply tap their phone to the lock and it will verify they are who they say they are by cross-referencing information provided via NFC with that on the blockchain.

+The lock will disengage and the renter is then free to open/close that lock as many times as they want until they return the item.
+The user returning the item will also be processed and recorded as a block on the blockchain but interactions with the lock in between will just be simple and quick verification processes.

-When they return the item, another transaction is recorded and the users deposit is returned to them minus the rental cost.
+When they return the item, the renters deposit is returned to them and they are debited the total rental cost.

 The owner then receives their payment from the user.